nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 Testing
 =======

-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

 Testing with NFC Poller Device
 ------------------------------